 The table above provides the result of a case-control odds ratio.
 We expect the odds of death happened within 5 years for patients with high ldl to be 26.5% lower (odd ratio is 73.5%) than the odds of death for patients in low ldl group.
 Also, the 95% confidence interval suggests that the observed odds ratio would be reasonable if the true odd of death of high ldl group is within the range from 62.7% lower to 36.0% higher in terms of the odds of death of low ldl group.
 However, the odds ratio is not significantly different from 1 (p-value > 0.05) at 95% significance level.
 That is saying we cannot reject null hypothesis which assumes there is no difference of odds between two groups (no association between ldl and mortality).

+3/5 points awarded for methods

+• What test gave you that p-value?
+(Chi square test, Fisher’s exact test?)

+• What method did you use to compute the confidence interval?

+• The odds ratio is a statistic, not a test (so these aren’t the results of “a case-control odds ratio”).

+4/5 points awarded for reporting the association appropriately

+• Is p-value 1 or 2-sided?

+• Scientific description of the groups (high vs. low ldl definitions, death within 5 years of what?)

+Total points awarded: 7/10

 Perform a statistical analysis evaluating an association between serum LDL and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).